PanithanS/Movies-Recommendation-Systems-and-Personalization/README.md

 Hybrid movie recommender systems combine content-based and collaborative filtering approaches to provide users with more accurate and diverse movie suggestions.
 They estimate ratings for unrated movies based on user profiles and similar user preferences, offering a balanced and personalized recommendation experience.

-# Code example output: Hybrid Recommender
+# Code example: Hybrid Recommender

 For the same movie, our Hybrid Recommender generates distinct recommendations for different users, highlighting its personalization ability to provide tailored suggestions based on individual user.